 The two circuit boards.
 TX not finished yet.

 The transverter board (to the left) is a prototype V0.2 made by Steen, OZ5N.
-It is not available for sale yet, but the final version will be available trough the RFzero project.

 Here the schematic of the transverter.
 QO100 transverter0_2_sch

 The PCB to the right is the RFzero V1.0.

 The output from my transverter interface was very low (8uW) so I had to add an amplifier to the 70 MHz signal.
 This is a cheap China board with a SPF5189Z

 Kuhne DB6NT transverter interface in place in my IC-7300.